 This is good for those looking at good returns, though it can have a degree of risk, given that a majority of the money is deployed in equities.
 The current NAV under the growth scheme is Rs 39.62, while under the dividend plan it is Rs 22.54.

 It is better you opt for the dividend plan, since dividends are tax free in the hands of investors.

 SBI Hybrid Equity Fund

 Currently this is one of the better performing SBI schemes, on account of the returns that it has given.
 SBI Hybrid Equity Fund has generated a return of 8.47 per cent after 1-year, the three year returns has been 10.54 per cent, and the 5-year returns has been 12.57 per cent.

 The returns since launch has been a staggering 16 per cent.
 Investors can invest in the scheme with a small sum of Rs 500 only.

 The fund has investment in HDFC Bank, State Bank of India and Kotak Mahindra Bank.
 Apart from this, it also has investment in Government of India security.

-SBI Magnum Equity
+SBI Magnum Equity ESG Fund